bwilkinson-axway/meowage/README.md

 User Stories:
 	Login Page:
-As a user, I see an option to enter my username and password when I am directed to the login page.
-As a user, I see an option to sign up if I do not already have an account and I am redirected to a signup page when selected.
+As a user, I see an option to enter my username and password when I am directed to the login page./n As a user, I see an option to sign up if I do not already have an account and I am redirected to a signup page when selected.
 As a user, if I enter the correct username and password, I am redirected to the dashboard page.
 As a user, if I enter an incorrect username or password, I receive feedback from the page and I am not redirected.